Myles Straw Player Props: Guardians vs. Athletics

-The Cleveland Guardians and Myles Straw, who went 2-for-3 last time out, take on Luis Medina and the Oakland Athletics at Progressive Field, Tuesday at 7:10 PM ET.
+The Cleveland Guardians, including Myles Straw (hitting .257 in his past 10 games, with two doubles and five walks), battle starter Paul Blackburn and the Oakland Athletics at Progressive Field, Wednesday at 7:10 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-3) against the Diamondbacks.
+In his most recent appearance, he went 1-for-3 with a double against the Athletics.

 Myles Straw Game Info & Props vs. the Athletics